SOAS IT Policy (under revision)

 B2.4.1 IT resources are only available to users as defined in policy A.1.
 Additionally, the resources must have been allocated and/or approved by the School for their use.

 B2.4.2 IT resources may only be used for the purpose they are intended and in the way these systems are configured.
-Only LIS staff, approved contractors or others with approval from the LIS Assistant Director (Information Systems) are permitted to change the use or system configuration of School IT equipment and software.
+Only I&T staff, approved contractors or others with approval from the Director of Service Delivery and Infrastructure are permitted to change the use or system configuration of School IT equipment and software.
 Users are permitted to change user preferences to suit their working practice or style provided the settings do not compromise security or alter operability for others.

 B2.4.3 No user may use a computer system in any way which puts files or information belonging to someone else at risk of damage.
 In particular, knowingly introducing a computer virus is a serious offence which may result in disciplinary action.

-B2.4.4 Users must cooperate with LIS in preventative or remedial action concerning equipment and data security.
+B2.4.4 Users must cooperate with I&T in preventative or remedial action concerning equipment and data security.

-B2.4.5 Publishing, or communicating without the authority of either the LIS Assistant Director (Information Systems) or the IT Security Officer, any information which allows someone else to breach the security of the computer systems is an offence.
+B2.4.5 Publishing, or communicating without the authority of either the Director of Service Delivery and Infrastructure or the IT Security Officer, any information which allows someone else to breach the security of the computer systems is an offence.
 Examples are user's passwords or loopholes in system security which a user may come across accidentally whilst making legitimate use of the facilities.
 All users must inform the computing section when they find evidence of failures or weaknesses in security.
-The LIS Assistant Director (Information Systems) and the IT Security Officer have the authority to give information which allows a breach of security, but this would normally be confined to testing and detection purposes only.
+The Director of Service Delivery and Infrastructure and the IT Security Officer have the authority to give information which allows a breach of security, but this would normally be confined to testing and detection purposes only.

 B2.4.6 When requested to do so by the attendants or other responsible persons, anyone using School communication and information technology equipment must be prepared to identify himself or herself by presenting their SOAS-issued identity card.